Maria De Grazia Big Sisters Circle graduation lunch

 Maria’s brother heard that Amaanah were looking for a Spanish-speaking tutor to work in schools on a short-term contract.
 As soon as he mentioned it, Maria jumped at the opportunity.
 “This was a dream for me – I could be helping people again, and it was a paying job.”

-Today Maria is a fulltime Program Manager focusing on the Women’s Empowerment Program and Big Sisters Circle as well as supporting Amanaah’s CEO.
-Maria is full of smiles, kind and caring when she talks about her work.
-She helps the women find their feet in Houston, matching them with Spanish, Farsi or Arabic speakers who guide them to practical resources and provide emotional support.
+Maria helped so many women and young people find their feet in Houston, matching them with Spanish, Farsi or Arabic speakers who guide them to practical resources and provide emotional support.

 • “When I arrived there was no support or help for refugees, I felt so stuck.
 Through Amaanah I can help people, and through my experiences I can show there is a good life here.
 I know how these women are feeling because that’s where I was myself”.
 Maria De Grazia